Velocity-Development/Minecraft-Manager-CS/README.md

   Safe use code aggrement is applied when coding for the Minecraft Manager CS application and a public read only aggrement is provided as proof of this.

-Minecraft Manager CS (c) 2014 by General Xbox Gaming
+Minecraft Manager CS © 2014 by General Xbox Gaming